ripples/Present/README.md

 ![Step 6](https://i.imgur.com/4w32jm4.png)

 Lastly, in line 10 of the head tag there is a call to ga().
 The second parameter is for your tracking ID, so copy yours into this spot and boom, your page views are now being tracked in real time.
-If you want to look at this just go to the menu on the left and click 'Overview'.
+If you want to look at this just go to the menu on the left and click 'Real-Time'.

 ## FAQS